 Should you start your motorcycle every day?

 Motorcycles are designed to be started and ridden intermittently.
 However, it’s not necessary to start your motorcycle every day.

 Do fuel-injected motorcycles need to warm up?

 Typically, it’s a good idea to warm up all types of motorcycles.
-Simply, let it run for a few minutes right before you take off.
+Let it run for a few minutes before you take off.

 Is it bad to ride a motorcycle in the cold?

 It’s not bad for motorcycles to be ridden in cold weather, but it does require more care and preparation than riding during warmer months.
 Make adjustments to your outfit and bike to ensure safety.

 Before you head out on the road for the first time this year, doing a pre-ride inspection is important.
 In addition to checking your bike for damage and doing the usual inspections, take some time to ensure your insurance is up to date.
 Get several motorcycle insurance quotes to get the best possible coverage and rates.